Skip to main content

 If agreement cannot be reached:

-• You have 30 days from the date the audit report is mailed to appeal to the Department's Administrative Review and Hearings Division.
+• You have 30 days from the date you are notified of the issued audit findings through your online My DOR registered account to appeal to the Department’s Administrative Review and Hearing Division.

 • If you file an appeal prior to the assessment's due date, you should pay the unprotested amounts.
 Payment is not required for the protested amounts and will remain due pending the appeal.
 However, interest continues to accrue until taxes are paid in full.